conductor-sdk/conductor-clojure/README.md

 If no task type is specified it will default to :simple

 ## Client namespace
-The client namespace holds the function to start a wrokflow and running a worker
+The client namespace holds the function to start a workflow and running a worker

 `[conductor.client :as conductor]`